Paolo Dall'Oglio

-Paolo Dall'Oglio (born November 17, 1954) is an Italian Jesuit priest and peace activist.
+Paolo Dall'Oglio (born 17 November 1954) is an Italian Jesuit priest and peace activist.
 He was exiled from Syria by the government in 2012 for meeting with members of the opposition and criticizing the alleged actions of the Syrian government during the Syrian civil war.
 He was kidnapped by Islamic State of Iraq and the Levant on 29 July 2013.

 Before his kidnapping, he had served for three decades at the Deir Mar Musa Al-Abashi, a 6th-century monastery 80 km north of Damascus.
 He has been credited with the reconstruction of the Mar Musa complex and its reinvention as a centre of interfaith dialogue.

 In February 2019, news emerged that he may still be alive inside Deir ez-Zor Governorate, Syria.

 Biography

 In 1975, Paolo Dall'Oglio joined the Jesuit order.
 He spent his novitiate in Italy before starting university studies of Arabic language and Islamic studies in Beirut, Lebanon, and Damascus, Syria.

-In 1982, he explored the ruins of the old Syriac Monastery of Saint Moses the Abyssinian (Deir Mar Musa) that can be traced back to the 6th century and had been abandoned since the 19th century.
+In 1982, he explored the ruins of the old Syriac Monastery of St. Moses the Abyssinian (Deir Mar Musa) that can be traced back to the 6th century and had been abandoned since the 19th century.

 In 1984, Dall'Oglio was ordained priest in the Syriac Catholic rite.
 In the same year, he obtained a degree in Arabic language and Islamic studies from Naples Eastern University "L'Orientale" and in Catholic theology from the Pontifical Gregorian University.

 In 1986, he obtained another master's degree in Missiology from the Pontifical Gregorian University.

 In 1989, he obtained a PhD degree from the Pontifical Gregorian University.
 He wrote his doctoral dissertation on the topic "About Hope in Islam".

 In 1992, with deacon Jacques Mourad, Paolo “officially” founded under the authority of the Syriac Catholic Church a double monastic community (men and women, which is normally contrary to the XX canon of the Second Council of Nicaea), named "the Al-Khalil Monastic Community of Deir Mar Moussa al-Habashi", devoted to four tasks: prayer (in Arabic salat), work (amal), hospitality (dayafa) and dialogue (hiwar), dedicated to Muslim-Christian dialogue.

 In 2009, Dall'Oglio obtained the double honorary doctorate of the Université catholique de Louvain and the KU Leuven.

-He contributed regularly to the magazine "Popoli", the international magazine of the Italian Jesuits, established in 1915.
+He contributed regularly to the magazine Popoli, the international magazine of the Italian Jesuits, established in 1915.